top of page

 But, as things stand, any new tourism business, especially ecotourism, would be compromised by having most visitors coming by car - into a town with insufficient car parking space.
 Not enough visitors will come by bus.

-Representatives from the rail industry, local government, NGOs, tourism and the Newburgh Train campaign spent an afternoon generating ideas for just what Newburgh could become with a train station.
-Newburgh can see a renaissance in its fortunes. was the principal takeaway.
+Representatives from the rail industry, local government, NGOs, tourism and the Newburgh Train campaign attended a workshop to generate ideas for what Newburgh might become were the station to reopen.
+The consensus suggested Newburgh can see a renaissance in its economic fortunes and quality of life.

 Inspired and supported by